 Reason #1: the US Dollar gets its value from the fact that it is the only currency accepted by the government for the payment of taxes.
 Maintaining a system of taxation is the very thing that gives value to a fiat currency.

 Reason #2: to provide a mechanism for a just and equitable distribution of wealth within society—to serve as a counterbalance to the Hobbesian tendencies of market economies and their casino-like payoffs and losses.
+In other words, taxes exist in order to redistribute wealth that would otherwise be hoarded by a few.

 Capitalism is a reflection of the state of human culture during the time of its emergence.
 Without much critical theory around the consequences of acting on our more primitive instincts, the power brokers of the eighteenth century saw value in a system that promoted cunning, self-interest, and ruthless competition within its incentive structures.
 After all, we were still very tribal back then and far less interconnected.
 Survival of the fittest was the name of the game for individual daily life and for the wealth of empires.